 Katy Human, Winter 2009

 It's hard enough to figure out, in a too-short, two-year fellowship, how precipitation in the Colorado River Basin has varied historically, and how that variability may change with future warming.
-But PSD postdoctoral researcher Galina Guentchev wants to push her research work even further.
+But ESRL Physical Sciences Division (PSD) postdoctoral researcher Galina Guentchev wants to push her research work even further.

 "I want to do a better job relating my results to the needs of the people who are sponsoring my research, the Southern Nevada Water Authority (SNWA) and the U.S. Bureau of Reclamation (USBR)," Guentchev said.
 "I would like to be able to tell them what this variability means in terms of streamflow, and put it into a hydrological model."